 Many species, known as flying fish, have highly developed pectoral fins that are located in a relatively high body plane, and that together with the great speed they are able to reach, allow them to glide out of the water, reaching speeds in the air between 50 and 60 km/h, and can move between 50 and 400 meters thanks to their ability to glide in the air at a relatively short distance from the water surface.

-Their food consists mainly of Algae, plankton and small fish.
-Slightly more than 280 species of Needlefishes are known, which are grouped into two suborders, 6 families and 34 genera.
-Although the great majority of species are marine, approximately 90 species live in fresh waters.
+Their diet consists mainly of algae, plankton and small fish.
+Just over 280 species of Needlefishes are known, which are grouped into two suborders (Adrianichthyoidei and Exocoetoidei), 6 families (Adrianichthyidae, Exocoetidae, Hemiramphidae, Zenarchopteridae, Belonidae, Scomberesocidae), and 34 genera.
+Although the vast majority of species are marine, up to 90 species have been described living in fresh waters.